Metallic state in bosonic systems with continuously degenerate minima: Introduction

 In the absence of disorder, weakly interacting bosons have a strong tendency of Bose condensing, resulting in a superfluid ground state that spontaneously breaks the global U(1) symmetry associated with particle number conservation \cite{NozieresBook}.
 Stronger interaction can result in a number of different phases.
 The simplest is a trivial Mott insulator phase that does not break any symmetry, and is possible only when bosons are loaded in a preexisting lattice with integer lattice filling \cite{Fisher1989, Greiner2002}.
 More generally insulating states of bosons result from spontaneously breaking either continuous or discrete translation symmetry.
 A tantalizing possibility, namely co-existing spontaneously broken translation and U(1) symmetries that result in a supersolid phase, has been discussed extensively theoretically and explored experimentally \cite{Boninsegni2012,Leonard2017,Li2017}.
 Thus other than the trivial Mott insulator phase, all known phases formed by interacting bosons break one or more symmetries spontaneously above one-dimension (1D).

 The situation is quite different in 1D.
 Due to enhanced fluctuations, spontaneously broken continuous symmetry is forbidden, and consequently neither superfluid nor crystalline states are stable, and the generic state is a {\em critical metallic} phase, known as the Luttinger liquid, with power-law decay of both superfluid and crystalline order parameters \cite{Cazalilla2011}.
 A long-standing question in condensed matter physics is if such a metallic phase is possible above 1D.
-The purpose of the present paper is to show that the answer is in the affirmative for weakly interacting dilute bosonic systems in the presence of a specific type of spin-orbit coupling (SOC).
+The purpose of the present paper is to show that the answer is in the affirmative for weakly interacting dilute bosonic systems in the presence of a continuously degenerate single-particle dispersion minima.
+Such highly degenerate minima may be realized in the honeycomb lattice \cite{Varney2012,Sedrakyan2014}, in the presence of isotropic spin-orbit coupling (SOC) \cite{Juzeliunas2010, Campbell2011,Sau2011,Xu2012,Anderson2013,Xu2013}, or in Bose metal states \cite{Das1999, Phillips2003, Paramekanti2002, Motrunich2007, Sheng2009, Varney2011}.
+For a concrete context, here we consider the case of isotropic SO-coupled bosons.

 The role of SOC in determining the properties of matter has been extensively investigated in solid state systems \cite{Krempa2014}.
-Owing to a dearth of naturally occurring SOC coupled bosonic systems, the effect of SOC in determining properties of interacting bosons received a significant impetus only after the advent of ultracold atom systems where synthetic SOC in bosonic systems became accessible \cite{Galitski2013, Zhai2015}.
-Indeed a recent surge of theoretical investigations into SO coupled bosonic systems has predicted multiple novel many-body states in both trapped and homogeneous systems, including manybody `cat' states \cite{Stanescu2008}, states with stripe order \cite{Wang2010}, composite fermion liquid \cite{Sedrakyan2012}, and various vortex states \cite{Wu2011, Sinha2011, Deng2012}.
+Owing to a dearth of naturally occurring SO-coupled bosonic systems, the effect of SOC in determining properties of interacting bosons received a significant impetus only after the advent of ultracold atom systems where synthetic SOC in bosonic systems became accessible \cite{Galitski2013, Zhai2015}.
+Indeed a recent surge of theoretical investigations into SO coupled bosonic systems has predicted multiple novel many-body states in both trapped and homogeneous systems, including manybody `cat' states \cite{Stanescu2008}, density wave states \cite{Wang2010, Ozawa2012b, Gopalakrishnan2013}, composite fermion liquid \cite{Sedrakyan2012}, various vortex states \cite{Wu2011, Sinha2011, Deng2012}, and super-fragmented condensates \cite{Zhou2013}.